Live from Syria: Swedish streaming site gains followers

 The firm is funded by venture capital and says it is making money though not yet profitable.
 It hopes to boost revenues by integrating its videos with other news applications - it recently signed a deal to cooperate with the Associated Press - through premium packages for corporate clients and advertising.

-The founders are fully embracing their activist appeal, saying they want to help “democratize” live streaming.
+The founders are fully embracing their activist appeal, saying they want to help “democratise” live streaming.

 “This is something we wanted anyone to be able to do, without needing satellites,” said Chief Executive Jonas Vig, who co-founded the company.